rodolphe74/Ant-Colony-Salesman/README.md

 Visualization of the ant colony algorithm applied to the travelling salesman problem.
 The whiter the line, the more pheromones there are.
 Selected solution appears in cyan.

 # Compilation on macOS
-CMakeFile build system is used to create a Makefile to build targets.<br/>
+[CMakeFile](https://cmake.org/) build system is used to create a Makefile to build targets.<br/>
-SFML graphic library is mandatory to display the vizualisation of the algorithm.<br/>
+[SFML](https://www.sfml-dev.org/index-fr.php) graphic library is mandatory to display the vizualisation of the algorithm.<br/>
 These tools are made availables with [homebrew](https://brew.sh/) on macOS.<br/>
-Homebrew shoul be installed in /opt.
+Homebrew should be installed in /opt.
 ```
 brew install cmake
 brew install sfml